brandchat/api-documentation/api.md

 * `city`: a string representing the user's city
 * `isSubscribed`: a boolean indicating whether the user is subscribed to your bot
 * `lastSubscribeTimestamp`: an integer representing the UNIX timestamp (seconds since epoch) when the user last subscribed to your bot (if at all; may be 0)
+* `platformIdentifier`: a string representing a unique identifier of the user in the context of your bot, provided by the messaging platform.
+On WeChat, for example, this represents the user's *Open ID*.

 Please note that all of the above properties with the exception of the `userId` are retrieved from the user's messaging platform and hence may not necessarily be correct, consistent or complete.